Convert Aeroplan® Miles, TD Points and more, to help fund your Blyth Academy Education!

 In cases where someone has made a transfer from Higher Ed Points into a school account, and the student doesn’t end up enrolling, will Blyth Academy give a refund to the parent?

 In cases where a registered student cannot attend the class or program, any transfers from HigherEdPoints will be treated the same way as any other payments.
 If these payments meet our terms and conditions they are eligible to receive a refund for their HighEdPoints fund transfer(a).
 Please note that any loyalty point redemptions are non-refundable (i.e. you cannot convert a refund back into loyalty points), as per the loyal program’s terms and conditions.

 How long does it take for a credit to show up on my account?

 HigherEdPoints transfers funds on behalf of Blyth Academy students within one business day.
 Blyth aims to post funds to student accounts within one business day of their receipt.
 If you complete your transfer on a weekend or a holiday, the process will be completed during the next business day or two.
 We will accept the date the funds are registered for transfer at HigherEdPoints as your payment date, just in case you are trying to make a payment deadline.

 Can multiple people cash in their points for a single student?

 Can I donate my points to charity instead?

 Yes.
 We have three options for donating your points.
 You can donate your points to Bhutan Canada Foundation, to sponsor or support a teacher travelling to Bhutan for the Bhutan Canada Foundation, or to a central pool of points that students in need will be able to access through a Blyth Points Pool.
-More details to follow.
+The process is the same as it is for a student transfer, instead of inserting the student information, simple enter “Donation” in each field in the transfer form.
 We are the first charity to be included in HigherEdPoints.com.